FourThievesVinegar/solderless-microlab/docs/assembly-temperature-exchangers-unit.md

 * **Insert tubing into lid.** Take the Heating Unit Lid (TC-HUL).
 Insert the ends of your copper tube helix up through the holes in the lid.
 * **Add the heating coil.** Take the submersible heater (TC-SBH) and insert its heating coil through the rectangular hole in the top, then twist it 90 degrees so that the top part of the heater fits snugly in the slot in the jar lid.
   - You may need to cut off a hook or tab meant to hold the heater to the side of a mug.
-- **Attach lid.** Lower the copper tubing into the jar (TC-JAR) and until the lid is placed.
-Add canning jar lid ring (that comes with the Mason jar) over the lid and screw it to the jar to secure the lid in place.
+- **Attach lid.** Lower the copper tubing into the jar (TC-JAR) as you place the lid on top of the jar.
+Place the canning jar lid ring (that comes with the Mason jar) over the lid and screw it to the jar to secure the lid in place.

   <IMG ALT="Temperature Units fully assembled" SRC="./media/temperature-units/temperature-control-units-assembled.jpg" WIDTH="400" />